ruralant/portfolio/src/posts/development/types-in-typescript-1.md

 Types in Typescript are a subtype of the `any` type.
 The `any` type represent any JavaScript value, without constrains.

+For a more in-depth analysis of the type `any` and the new type `unknown` please check out my <a href="https://www.antoniorossi.net/blog/development/types-in-typescript-2" target="_blank">dedicated article</a>

 Let's have a look at the other types:

 ### Primitive Types: